mohammadi-com/GetRemoteJobOffers/README.md

 - Don’t rely on ChatGPT to write your entire resume.
 Instead, draft it yourself and use ChatGPT as a helper.
 A simple prompt like, “Rewrite and keep my tone,” can refine your text while preserving authenticity, eliminating grammar or dictation errors, and often enhancing the wording.
 - Use **Job Keywords** in your resume.
 - **Include relevant public profile** pages in your CV (like GitHub, StackOverflow, Kaggle, etc.).
 Only add them if they showcase your skills; empty profiles won't help and could even hurt your application.
 Make sure these links strengthen your application, not weaken it.
-If your contributions on Github is more on private repositories, you can show your contributions on your profile withou exposing the code.
+If your contributions on Github is more on private repositories, you can show your contributions on your profile without exposing the code.
 Read the guide for [Showing your private contributions and achievements on your Github profile](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/managing-contribution-settings-on-your-profile/showing-your-private-contributions-and-achievements-on-your-profile).
 - **Check for grammar and spelling mistakes** using [Grammarly.com](https://www.grammarly.com/).
 Writing correctly is crucial as it reflects your attention to detail.
 - **Ensure all links work** properly across different environments.
 - **Include the location for each job.** If you have remote work experience, label it as “remote.”
 This is a positive signal for remote-first companies, showing you’re experienced in remote team collaboration.